 In November 2023, the FASB issued ASU No. 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures ("ASU 2023-07").
 The ASU requires entities to report incremental information about significant segment expenses included in a segment's profit or loss measure as well as the name and title of the chief operating decision maker.
 The guidance also requires interim disclosures related to reportable segment profit or loss and assets that had previously only been disclosed annually.
-The guidance is effective for us for the annual period beginning after December 15, 2023.
-We are currently evaluating the impact of the new guidance and do not expect adoption of ASU 2023-07 will have a material impact on our consolidated financial statements.
+The guidance is effective for us for the annual period beginning after December 15, 2023 and interim periods within fiscal years beginning after December 15, 2024.
+Entities must adopt the changes to the segment reporting guidance on a retrospective basis, and early adoption is permitted.
+We are currently evaluating the impact of this standard on our disclosures and will adopt the ASU for our 2024 annual 10-K.